nyjc-computing/campus/campus/client/docs/api-reference.md

 # Campus Client API Reference

-This document provides comprehensive reference documentation for all Campus Client resources and their available operations.
+This document provides comprehensive reference documentation for all Campus Client resources and their available operations, based on the actual server API implementation.

 ## Apps Service Resources